 - Funds criteria and application process developed

-- Advisory and assessment committee appointed, including DSD and RCC representatives
+- Advisory and assessment committee appointed, including Department of State Development, Manufacturing, Infrastructure and Planning and Redland City Council representatives

 - Fund marketing and promotion

 - Round 1 2017 assessment of applications completed

 - Notification to successful and unsuccessful Round 1 applicants